-When you receive a refund from BitPay, you are receiving the total invoice amount minus the BitPay network cost amount you paid and the miner fee cost for returning the payment.
+When you receive a refund from BitPay, you get the total invoice amount minus the BitPay network cost and the miner fee for returning the payment.

-When you send a bitcoin payment to a BitPay invoice, you are sending the amount necessary to cover the invoice price, plus the standard BitPay network cost associated to each invoice.
+When you send a bitcoin payment to a BitPay invoice, you are sending the amount necessary to cover the invoice price, plus the standard BitPay network cost for each invoice.

 This total amount is reflected in the BTC price your wallet fetches from the invoice when you scan to pay.
 It's also shown on the invoice's total BTC price.